niolabs/docs/docs/getting_started/locally.md

 Once you have a local instance running, you can edit it using the System Designer.
 Based on the log messages, your {{ book.product}} instance is available at `http://localhost:8181` and you need basic authentication to communicate with the instance.

-To create a local instance
+To create a local instance:

 1. Log in to the System Designer.
 2. Click the **+** button in the lower-left corner to create and name a new system.
-3. Click **accept**.
+3. Click **Accept**.
 4. Select the name of the system.
-5. Click **add new instance**.
+5. Click **Add new instance**.
-6. Type the name of the instance, enter  `localhost` for host and `8181` for port, and leave the access mode as `basic`.
+6. Type the name of the instance, enter **localhost** for host and **8181** for port, and leave the access mode as **basic**.
-7. Click **accept**.
+7. Click **Accept**.
-8. Wait for the instance to spin-up and note the name of the new instance on the left side of the screen.
+8. Wait for the instance to spin-up and note the name of the new instance on the left.

 Note: When you connect to a {{ book.product}} instance, you are communicating with that instance directly from your browser via an XHR request.
 Hostnames like `localhost` and other internal IP addresses will work.
 You must have access to the localhost or other IP address from your machine to use the System Designer.

 You may see an issue regarding HTTPS and HTTP instances.
 Since you launched your instance and presumably didn't load any SSL certificates, the instance is accessible only by HTTP.
 However, if you are logged into the System Designer via HTTPS, then an XHR request going over HTTP is not permitted due to a browser restriction.
-Instead, log into the designer [via HTTP](http://designer.n.io).
+Instead, log into the designer via HTTP.
 All of your instances and systems will be the same, except the {{ book.product}} commands to edit these instances won't happen over HTTPS.

 Once your instance is loaded and available, you can add services and blocks in the same manner as the cloud instance.
 Any errors or activity are available in the logs in your terminal that is running {{ book.product}}.
 When you need to debug a system, a local instance is a useful tool.